 • There is no remission support for GSRs or ASEs provided through this grants program.
 Fee and tuition remissions, TIF, worker’s compensation, and other hiring fees will be the responsibility of the hiring department.
 These funds should not be included in the budget worksheet.

-• Consultation meeting with TLC staff at least one month prior to submission date (Contact: ewells@teaching.ucla.edu)
+• Consultation meeting with TLC staff at least two weeks prior to submission date (Contact: catalyst_grants@teaching.ucla.edu.)

 • Principle Investigator (PI)